Wisconsin Republicans block Trump's primary opponents from the ballot

 News At Other State Sites:

+- Logging and garbage trucks crash, closing highway 186 in Wood County2 hours ago

+- Kabeer Gbaja-Biamila’s ‘brothers’ in Christmas pageant case walk out of ...2 hours ago

-- Wisconsin Republicans block Trump’s primary opponents from the ballot1 hour ago
+- Wisconsin Republicans block Trump’s primary opponents from the ballot2 hours ago

-- Water contamination panel discusses problems, solutions Monday in Nekoosa2 hours ago

-- No charges in case of possible funding issue at Henry Vilas Zoo in Madison2 hours ago
+- No charges in case of possible funding issue at Henry Vilas Zoo in Madison7 hours ago

-- Kabeer Gbaja-Biamila’s ‘brothers’ in Christmas pageant case walk out of ...3 hours ago

-- Red Ridge Ranch Loses 13 Horses to Poisonous Blister Beetle4 hours ago

-- Three Wisconsin Auctioneers Qualify for World Bid Calling Competition8 hours ago
+- Three Wisconsin Auctioneers Qualify for World Bid Calling Competition14 hours ago

-- Bucks win streak ends at five, falls to Spurs14 hours ago
+- Bucks win streak ends at five, falls to Spurs19 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.

-Note: - Update: 18 Year Old Cited in Accident that Led to Several Severe Injuries in Adams County5 hours ago